meta-trial/meta3-demo/README.rst

   python manage.py check

+Note
+    The system encrypts sensitive data (personally identifiable information or PII) using `django-crypto-fields`.
+The first time you run
+    `manage.py`, `django-crypto-fields` looks for the keys.
+If they do not exists, it creates them.

-Go back and edit the environment file (.env).
+Now go back and edit the environment file (.env).
 Change DJANGO_AUTO_CREATE_KEYS to False

 .. code-block:: bash

     DJANGO_AUTO_CREATE_KEYS=False

 Run manage.py `check` again.
 You should see a final message "System check identified 3 issues (1 silenced)".
-For the test server, you may ignore these warnings.
+Since this is a test server, you may ignore these warnings.

 .. code-block:: bash

   python manage.py check

-Now you are ready to prepare the database.
+Now you are ready to prepare the database that you created earlier.

-For now we will just restore the demo data provided in this repo.
-(Of course, you may run `python manage.py migrate` but see the note below before going that route.)

-The demo database is the exactly what you would get if you ran `python manage.py migrate`.
+To save time, we will just restore the demo data provided in this repo.
+The demo data is an empty database that is the exactly what you would get if you ran the 'migrate` command.

-Restore the demo data instead migrating from a clean database
+Restore the demo data

 .. code-block:: bash